 The paper is organized as follows.
-After a preliminary section setting up notation, we prove some results on abelian varieties, which will be needed later on, but are also interesting in themselves, in Section 3.
+After a preliminary section setting up notation, we prove in Section 3 some results on abelian varieties, which will be needed later on, but are also interesting in themselves.
 Then, in Section 4, we review torsors and twists and set up some categories of torsors for later use.
 Section 5 introduces the sets cut out by finite descent information, as sketched above, and Section 6 relates this to rational points.
 Next we study the relationship between our sets $X(\mathbb{A}k)^{\text{f-cov/f-sol/f-ab}}{\bullet}$ and the Brauer set $X(\mathbb{A}k)^{\text{Br}}{\bullet}$ and its variants.
-This is done in
+This is done in Section 7.

-Section 7.
 We then discuss certain inheritance properties of the notion of being "excellent" (which is stronger than "good") in Section 8.
-This is then the basis for the conjectures formulated in Section 9.
+This is then the basis for the conjecture formulated and discussed in Section 9.

 Acknowledgments.
-I would like to thank Bjorn Poonen for very fruitful discussions and Jean-Louis Colliot-Thélène, Alexei Skorobogatov and David Harari for reading previous versions of this paper carefully and making some very useful comments and suggestions.
+I would like to thank Bjorn Poonen for very fruitful discussions and Jean-Louis Colliot-Thélène, Alexei Skorobogatov, David Harari and the anonymous referee for reading previous versions of this paper carefully and making some very useful comments and suggestions.
 Further input was provided by Jordan Ellenberg, Dennis Eriksson, Joost van Hamel, Florian Pop and Felipe Voloch.
 Last but not least, thanks are due to the Centre Émile Borel of the Institut Henri Poincaré in Paris for hosting a special semester on "Explicit methods in number theory" in Fall 2004.
 A large part of the following has its origins in discussions I had while I was there.